 - Information on any Prior Study Abroad/International Experience

 - Information on any Prior Research Experience

-Essays: You will be asked to submit three short-essays, in English, as part of your online application.
-We strongly recommend you compose your essays first in Microsoft Word or other word processing software so that you may revise and edit your response.
+You will be asked to submit three short-essays, in English, as part of your online application.
+We strongly recommend you compose your essays first in Microsoft Word or other word processing software and that you save a copy of your essays to your computer.
 It is also highly recommended that you ask a trusted advisor or mentor to proofread your essays prior to submission.